3J0SKA/THM-WriteUps/Empline/Empline.md

 After clicking here we get a options to apply to the job and we can upload a file here which can be used for malicious reasons.

-So I searched for `opencat exploits` and I came across [this](https://doddsecurity.com/312/xml-external-entity-injection-xxe-in-opencats-applicant-tracking-system/) and [this](https://mikadmin.fr/blog/tryhackme-empline/) article.
+So I searched for `opencat exploits` and I came across [this](https://doddsecurity.com/312/xml-external-entity-injection-xxe-in-opencats-applicant-tracking-system/) article.

 So in this vulnerability, opencat allows us to upload a `.docx` file and as a docx file is made up of a lots of xml files, the opencat portal executes the `word/document.xml` file present in it.